monic-co/blog/src/pages/introducing-the-pact-analysis-tools/index.md

                                        ]
 ```

-Now we need some way to translate these expressions into constraints that z3 can solve.
-This translation looks like evaluation.
-One way to think about this is that we're going to ask z3 to run evaluation backwards (to give us inputs producing some output).
-So we need to describe how evaluation runs forwards.
+Now we need some way to translate these expressions into constraints that Z3 can solve.
+Surprisingly, this translation looks like evaluation.
+One way to think about this is that we're going to ask Z3 to run evaluation backwards (to give us inputs producing some output).
+So we need to describe to Z3 how evaluation runs forwards.

 ```haskell
 -- | Evaluation monad.
 The state argument is the environment to store